brucemcpherson/effex-api-client/README.md

 ```
 # Advanced topics

-These are experimental and may only be available to plans other than the free one.
+These are experimental, under development, and may only be available to plans other than the free one.

 ## Intentions